nodejs/node/doc/api/http.markdown

 then you **must** consume the data from the response object, either by calling `response.read()` whenever there is a `'readable'` event, or by adding a `'data'` handler, or by calling the `.resume()` method.
 Until the data is consumed, the `'end'` event will not fire.
+Also, until the data is read it will consume memory that can eventually lead to a 'process out of memory' error.

 Note: Node does not check whether Content-Length and the length of the body which has been transmitted are equal or not.